desheffer/raspbootin/README.md

 Compiling:
 ----------

 The build system is very simple.
-Ensure that the `arm-none-eabi` tools are in your path and run `make`.
+Ensure that the `gcc-aarch64-none-elf` tools are in your path and run `make`.

 Usage:
 ------

-- Copy the raspbootin/kernel.img to the SD Card for the Raspberry Pi.
+- Copy the `raspbootin/kernel8.img` to the SD Card for the Raspberry Pi.
-- Run raspbootcom/raspbootcom /dev/ttyUSB0 /where/you/have/your/kernel.img.
+- Run `raspbootcom/raspbootcom /dev/tty.usbserial /path/to/kernel8.img`.
 - Turn on the Raspberry Pi.